-Check the level of water in the reservoir.
-It should be no lower than 102 mm (4 in.) from the top.
-Add more water if necessary.
+Check the water level in the reservoir.
+If it is lower than 102 mm (4 inches) from the top, add more water.
 Use only distilled water or clean tap water.

 Test the corrosion inhibitor concentration and pH with the recommended test kit.
 Add more corrosion inhibitor as necessary.
 Refer to the following pages for the test procedure.